AdoNunes/DiscordAlertsTrader/README.md

 python -c "print('Hello, World!')"
 ```

-then in the terminal, go to the directory where you want DiscordAlertsTrader, e.g.:
+Then in the terminal, go to the directory where you want DiscordAlertsTrader, e.g.:

 ```cd Desktop```

 **Download the package and install it**, run the following lines: